Important Legal Disclaimer

 Future Value Check: What drives value in this area?
 Is that growing or shrinking?
 Can you sell in 5-7 years if needed?
 Track infrastructure investment and development plans that predict future growth.

 Emotion attracts you to a property.
 Data determines if you should buy it.
+When buying first home Australia properties, this analysis matters more than your feelings.
 Our building a house checklist first time guide walks you through this analysis step by step.

-The Smart Buyer Checklist: 8-Point Check (Use Your First Apartment Checklist Too)
+The Smart Buyer Checklist: 8-Point Check for Buying First Home Australia

 Before making any offer, validate these eight factors.
-Whether you're buying a house or preparing your first apartment checklist, these steps apply:
+Whether you're buying a house or using your first apartment checklist for an apartment purchase, these steps apply to any new apartment checklist approach:

 ✓ 1.
 Affordability Buffer Payments ≤ 30% of gross household income, with emergency fund intact

 ✓ 2.
-Similar Value Property priced within 5% of similar recent sales (adjusted for condition)
+Similar Value Property priced within 5% of similar recent sales (adjusted for condition).
+Essential for buying first home Australia success.

 ✓ 3.
 Suburb Trajectory Population growing, jobs increasing, infrastructure planned